cysouw/diathesis/text/c03_prepositions.md

 - Ich schmecke Pfefferminze in der Suppe.
 Die Suppe schmeckt nach Pfefferminze
 - Ich rieche Blume im Parfüm.
 Der Parfüm riecht nach Blume.

+### --- [ PBJ > SBJ > Ø ] Fabricative --- {.unnumbered}

+A \textsc{fabricative} (Lat *fabrica*, 'plan, trick, workmanship') is a diathesis that superficially looks very similar to a conciliative in German because in both diatheses a *mit* prepositional phrase is promoted to nominative subject.
+The central difference is that the *mit* prepositional phrase in a fabricative diathesis is a governed preposition.
+This structural difference has a parallel semantic difference in that the fabricative *mit* phrase is an object that is produced by the agent.

+### [ NPA | –NA ] Transitive fabricative (Kreationssubjektivierung) {#sec:prepositions-fabricative-accusative}

+This diathesis occurs (among others) with verbs of emotional interactions like *überraschen* 'to surprise' \Next[a].
+To understand this diathesis, a distinction is needed between the role of the 'fabricator', who produces the source (here: *Lehrer*, 'teacher') and the role of the 'fabricated product', which induces the emotion (here: *Aufgabe*, 'assignment').
+The fabricator can be expressed with an adnominal genitive ('possessor') of the product \Next[a,b].
+The *mit* prepositional phrase expressing the fabricated product in \Next[a] is a governed preposition \Next[c].
+As a result of the diathesis, the fabricated product is be promoted to nominative subject and the fabricator is removed from the expression \Next[a,b].
+The experiencer in the accusative remains unchanged.

+\ex.
+ \a.
+Der Lehrer überraschst mich mit seiner Aufgabe.
+ \b.
+Die Aufgabe (des Lehrers) überrascht mich.
+ \c.
+Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.

+There is a large overlap (but also an interesting difference) between the verbs that allow for this diathesis and the verbs that allow for a reflexive variant \Next[c], cf. [#sec:reflexive-preposition-passive].

+\ex.
+ \a.
+Du ärgerst mich mit deinen Witzen.
+ \b.
+Deine Witze ärgern mich.
+ \c.
+Ich ärgere mich über deine Witze.

+**Attested Verbs**

+- Verbs of emotional interaction: *ärgern, belustigen, begeistern, empören, erfreuen, erheitern, erschrecken, erstaunen, stören, trösten, überraschen, unterhalten, verblüffen, verwirren, quälen*
+- Verbs of relaxation: *beruhigen, entspannen*
+- Verbs of influence: *beschäftigen, bewirken*
+- Verbs of proof: *bestätigen, beweisen, erklären, rechtfertigen*

+**Examples**

+- Die Späße des Komikers belustigten das Publikum.
+Der Komiker belustigte das Publikum mit seinen Späßen.
+- Der Blumenstrauß erfreut den Mann.
+Ich erfreue den Mann mit einem Blumenstrauß.
+- Deine Aussagen verwirren mich.
+Ich verwirre dich mit meinen Aussagen.
+- Der Lärm des Zuges ärgert mich.
+Der Zug ärgert mich mit seinem Lärm.
+- Deine Witze beschäftigen/entspannen mich.
+Du beschäftigst/entspannst mich mit deinen Witzen.
+- Der Brief des Entführers erschreckt mich.
+Der Entführer erschreckt mich mit einem Brief.
+- Der Brief beweist/bestätigt/erklärt/rechtfertigt meine Unschuld.
+Ich beweise/bestätige/erkläre/rechtfertige meine Unschuld mit dem Brief.

+### [ NP | –N ] Intransitive fabricative

+\ex.
+ \a.
+Ich dränge auf eine Änderung.
+ \b.
+Ich dränge darauf, dass die Regelung geändert wird.
+ \c.
+Die Änderung drängt.

+**Attested Verbs**

+- *drängen*

+### [ NPD | –ND ] Fabricative + dative

+\ex.
+ \a.
+Er droht mir mit Entlassung.
+ \b.
+Er droht mir damit, dass ich entlassen werde.
+ \c.
+Die Entlassung droht mir.

+**Attested Verbs**

+- *drohen*

 ### --- [ OBJ > SBJ > Ø ] Anticausative --- {.unnumbered}